QAConv: Question Answering on Informative Conversations: Introduction

 Therefore, we introduce {\dataset} dataset, sampling {\dialogNumber} conversations from email, panel, and channel data.
 The longest dialogue sample in our data has 19,917 words (or 32 speakers), coming from a long panel discussion.
-We segment long conversations into {\chunkNumber} shorter conversational chunks to collect human-written (HW) QA pairs or to modify machine-generated (MG) QA pairs from Amazon Mechanical Turk (AMT).
-We train a multi-hop question generator and a dialogue summarizer to obtain non-trivial QA pairs.
-We use QA models with predicted answers to identify uncertain samples and conduct an additional human verification stage.
+We segment long conversations into shorter conversational chunks to collect human-written (HW) QA pairs or to modify machine-generated (MG) QA pairs from Amazon Mechanical Turk (AMT).
+We train a multi-hop question generator and a dialogue summarizer to generate QA pairs.
+We use QA models to identify uncertain samples and conduct an additional human verification stage.
 The data collection flow is shown in Figure~\ref{FIG:example}.
-In total, we collect {\questionNumber} QA pairs, including 5\% unanswerable questions.
+In total, we collect {\questionNumber} QA pairs.

-We construct two testing scenarios: 1) In the chunk mode, the corresponding conversational chunks are provided to answer questions, similar to the SQuAD dataset~\citep{rajpurkar-etal-2016-squad}; 2) In the full mode, a conversational-retrieval stage is required before answering questions, similar to the open-domain QA dataset~\citep{chen-yih-2020-openqa}.
-We explore several state-of-the-art QA models such as the span extraction RoBERTa-Large model~\citep{liu2019roberta} trained on SQuAD 2.0 dataset, and the generative UnifiedQA model trained on 20 different QA datasets~\citep{khashabi-etal-2020-unifiedqa}.
-We investigate statistic-based BM25~\citep{Robertson1994OkapiAT} retriever and neural-based dense passage retriever (DPR)~\citep{karpukhin-etal-2020-dense} trained on Wikipedia as our base conversational retrievers.
+We construct two testing scenarios: 1) In the chunk mode, a conversational chunk is provided to answer questions, similar to the SQuAD dataset~\citep{rajpurkar-etal-2016-squad}; 2) In the full mode, a conversational-retrieval stage is required before answering questions, similar to the open-domain QA dataset~\citep{chen-yih-2020-openqa}.
+We explore several state-of-the-art QA models such as the span extraction RoBERTa-Large model~\citep{liu2019roberta} trained on SQuAD 2.0 dataset, and the generative UnifiedQA model~\citep{khashabi-etal-2020-unifiedqa} trained on eight different QA datasets and showed its generalization ability to 12 unseen QA corpora.
+We investigate the statistic-based BM25~\citep{Robertson1994OkapiAT} retriever and the neural-based dense passage retriever~\citep{karpukhin-etal-2020-dense} trained on Wikipedia (DPR-wiki).
 We show zero-shot and finetuning performances in both modes and conduct improvement study and error analysis.